 Using more than 30% of your total credit limit can negatively affect your credit history.
 Keeping credit card balances low can be difficult when your credit limit is low.
 If your credit utilization ratio is high, consider asking your creditor for a credit limit increase.
 A higher credit limit can make managing your credit utilization ratio easier if you have already used most of your available credit.

 Length of Credit History

 The age of your credit accounts makes up 15% of your credit score.
 The longer you maintain a credit account, the better your credit score will appear on a credit report.
-Suppose you successfully manage your revolving credit accounts.
-In that case, credit card companies may be more willing to qualify you for a new credit card account or higher credit limit.
+Suppose you successfully manage your revolving accounts.
+In that case, credit card companies may be more willing to qualify you for a new credit card account or a higher total credit limit.
 However, if you have missed payments on your credit report, the age of your credit card account may not be as significant.

 Revolving credit is any form of debt automatically renewed once the debt is paid off.
 An installment loan is a loan that gives borrowers a lump sum of money which is repaid through scheduled monthly payments.
-Managing a mortgage or auto loan in addition to credit cards could reflect positively on your credit report.
+Managing a mortgage or auto loan, in addition to credit cards, could reflect positively on your credit report.

 The number of credit inquiries you make directly affects 10% of your credit score calculation.
 If you have a bad credit score, you may have applied with many lenders in hopes of getting approval.
-But making more than six credit inquiries within one calendar year can result in a negative credit score change.
-If you say, “I need a payday loan immediately,” go ahead and apply for one!
+However, making more than six credit inquiries within one calendar year can result in a negative credit score change.
+If you say, “I need a personal loan immediately,” go ahead and apply for one!
 As long as you keep your number of inquiries low, opening new accounts may not severely damage your credit score.